Zivenzhu/GuessBench/README.md

 # GuessBench

 This repository contains the questions and answers for GuessBench.
-At present, only the data is available, but the test code will be provided soon.
+At present, both the data and the test code are available.
 We welcome everyone to use and explore our benchmark!

 ## Introduction